-We have audited the accompanying consolidated financial statements of Fjordland Exploration Inc., which comprise the consolidated statements of financial position as at December 31, 2014 and 2013, and the statements of loss and comprehensive loss, cash flows and changes in shareholders' equity for the years then ended, and a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying financial statements of Fjordland Exploration Inc., which comprise the statements of financial position as at December 31, 2015 and 2014 and the statements of loss and comprehensive loss, cash flows, and shareholdersøequity, and a summary of significant accounting policies and other explanatory information.

-Management's Responsibility for the Consolidated Financial Statements
+Management's Responsibility for the Financial Statements

-Management is responsible for the preparation and fair presentation of these consolidated financial statements in accordance with International Financial Reporting Standards, and for such internal control as management determines is necessary to enable the preparation of consolidated financial statements that are free from material misstatement, whether due to fraud or
+Management is responsible for the preparation and fair presentation of these financial statements in accordance with International Financial Reporting Standards, and for such internal control as management determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.